Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 It remains to obtain an operation acting as a semilattice on both semilattice edges.
-In the semilattice case both $b/\theta$ and $b/\gamma$ are 2-absorbing subuniverses of $\alg E$ and, by Theorem~\ref{thm:bin_abs}, any non-trivial binary reduct of a cyclic term is such an operation.
-In the majority case the reasoning is identital except that all the sets $a/\theta, b/\theta, a/\gamma, b/\gamma$ are 3-absorbing and all these absorptions can be witnessed by a single term~ (e.g. a term obtained by carefully identifying variables in a cyclic term). \end{proof}
+In the semilattice case both $b/\theta$ and $b/\gamma$ are 2-absorbing subuniverses of $\alg E$ and, by Theorem~\ref{thm:bin_abs}, e.g. $t(x,y, \dots y)$ for a cyclic $t$ is such an operation.
+In the majority case the reasoning is identical except that all the sets $a/\theta, b/\theta, a/\gamma, b/\gamma$ are 3-absorbing and all these absorptions can be witnessed by a single term~ (e.g. the term obtained by identifying variables in a cyclic term as in the proof of Proposition~\ref{prop:3_abs_intersect}). \end{proof}